In this article, we focus on a range of school security threats and risks to teacher and pupil safety.

 Drugs are a major problem in schools.
 Children from a range of socio-economic backgrounds get mixed up with drugs.

-Kids in certain areas are at risk from predatory county lines dealers, looking for vulnerable pupils to manipulate.
-Illegal substances such as MDMA, cocaine and weed are easily bought, and sold.
+Kids in certain areas are at risk from predatory county lines dealers looking for vulnerable pupils to manipulate.
+It is easy to buy and sell Illegal substances such as MDMA, cocaine and weed.

 How to deal with drugs and alcohol in a school